SoftwareHeritage/swh-deposit/README.md

 == Deposit Creation - server point of view ==

-The server receives the request and:
+The server receives the request(s) and does minimal checking on the input prior to any saving operations.

 === [3.1] Validation of the header and body request ===

-Any kind of errors can happen, here is the list depending on the situation:
+Any kind of errors can happen, here is the list depending on the
+situation:

+- common errors:
+  - 401 (unauthenticated) if a client does not provide credential or provide wrong ones
+  - 403 (forbidden) if a client tries access to a collection it does not own
+  - 404 (not found) if a client tries access to an unknown collection
+  - 404 (not found) if a client tries access to an unknown deposit
+  - 415 (unsupported media type) if a wrong media type is provided to the endpoint

-- archive deposit:
+- archive/binary deposit:
-  - 400 (bad request) if the request is not providing an external identifier
   - 403 (forbidden) if the length of the archive exceeds the max size configured
   - 412 (precondition failed) if the length or hash provided